Residential real estate – temporary residents [GN2]

 Bruce decided to demolish the existing dwelling on his property and build a single dwelling.
 When construction of the replacement dwelling was finished, Bruce decided he wanted to sell the property.
 Bruce has not occupied the dwelling or rented it out.

 In this case, the rebuilt dwelling does not represent a genuine increase in Australia’s housing supply.
 To ensure the sale of the property is consistent with the national interest, the dwelling will be treated as an established dwelling, not a new dwelling, under Australia’s foreign investment framework.

 Exemption to purchase a new dwelling in a development

-Developers may hold a new dwelling exemption certificate that allows them to sell new dwellings in the development specified in the certificate to foreign persons.
+Developers may hold a new (or near-new) dwelling exemption certificate that allows them to sell new (or near-new) dwellings in the development specified in the certificate to foreign persons.
 Where a developer has this certificate, the temporary resident may not require a separate approval.
 The temporary resident should ask the developer for a copy of the exemption certificate for the development in which they are intending to purchase.
 If the exemption certificate covers their intended purchase, they do not need to seek separate foreign investment approval.

 For more information, see Guidance Note 8.

 Temporary residents will normally be allowed to purchase vacant land for residential dwelling development, subject to conditions that:

 - the development is completed within four years from the date of approval; and